A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

-According to these principles, we seek constitutive relations that are local, frame-invariant functions of independent variables resulting in non-negative entropy production.
-This admissible function space is expansive.
-To reduce complexity, we restrict our choice by three limiting assumptions.
-First, we seek only \emph{decoupled} relations, where each flux or transfer is a function only of its conjugate thermodynamic force in the entropy inequality \citep{degroot84, jou01}.
-Second, we limit our choice to \emph{linear} relations, where each thermodynamic process is a linear function of its conjugate force.
-And third, we assume that material response coefficients coupling processes to their conjugate forces are \emph{isotropic} scalars allowed to vary in space and time and to be non-linear functions of all variables.
-The latter assumption eliminates material anisotropy from our considerations.
-While there is no doubt that these limitations do not reflect the full nature of igneous systems, they represent a suitable starting point for devising models of leading-order mechanical and thermodynamic complexity.
+In the following constitutive choices, we adhere to the four axiomatic principles laid out in \citet{passman84} (see Appendix \ref{app:axioms} for details).
+Accordingly, we seek constitutive relations for each phase that are local, frame-invariant, entropy-producing functions of independent variables.
+The space of admissible functions is expansive.
+To limit complexity, we restrict our choices by three auxiliary assumptions.
+First, we seek only \emph{decoupled} relations, where each flux or transfer is a function only of its respective conjugate force that will arise in the entropy inequality.
+Second, we limit our choices to \emph{linear} relations, with each process a linear function of its conjugate force.
+And third, we assume that material response coefficients coupling processes to their conjugate forces must be \emph{isotropic} scalars, but they are generally allowed to vary in space and time, and to be non-linear functions of independent variables.
+The latter assumption eliminates material anisotropy from our considerations but allows for non-linear closures such as a non-Newtonian rheology.
+Whereas it is clear that these limited constitutive relations will not rigorously or completely represent the complex nature of igneous processes, we contend that they represents a suitable starting point for devising models of tractable mechanical and thermodynamic complexity.